samuelpalomaki/samuelpalomaki/README.md

 Hello,

-Im Samuel and currently working as Junior System Specialist and always interested about teaching myself all the time no matter what it takes.
+Im Samuel and currently working as System Specialist and always interested about teaching myself all the time no matter what it takes.

-part of my expertise:
+Softwares that are common to me:

 - Office 365
 - Azure